Expressways in India: Upcoming Routes You Need to Know About!

 Gorakhpur-Shamli Expressway

-The Gorakhpur-Shamli Expressway is a planned infrastructure project in Uttar Pradesh.
-It will link the eastern region of Uttar Pradesh, Gorakhpur, with the western region of Uttar Pradesh, Shamli.
-Once completed, it will be one of the longest expressways in India, cutting down travel times and promoting economic growth.
+The Gorakhpur-Shamli Expressway is a planned infrastructural project that will link the eastern part of Uttar Pradesh, namely Gorakhpur, with the western part of Uttar Pradesh, specifically Shamli.

 Key Details: